Chef Quits Over Vegan Menu At Prince William’s Earthshot Prize Ceremony

 According to The New York Times, Jennings said asking him to prepare a meat-free menu was like ”asking Iron Maiden to play jazz.”
 He added that requesting vegan dishes also demonstrated a “lack of respect” for Brazil’s culinary tradition.

-The New York Times reported that after “coaxing” by the Museum of Tomorrow, which will be hosting the banquet, Jennings did design a vegan menu based on staples like cassava root, jambu leaf, and Brazil nuts, but for a price beyond Earthshot’s allocated budget for the event, which seats 700 guests.
+The New York Times reported that after “coaxing” by the Museum of Tomorrow, which hosted the banquet, Jennings did design a vegan menu based on staples like cassava root, jambu leaf, and Brazil nuts, but for a price beyond Earthshot’s allocated budget for the event, which seats 700 guests.

 Read more: These Are The Most Vegan-Friendly Areas In Latin America